arp242/testing.vim/README.markdown

-testing.vim is a small testing framework for Vim.

-The design is loosely inspired by Go's `testing` package.
+testing.vim is a small testing framework for Vim loosely inspired by Go's `testing` package.

 My philosophy of testing is that it should be kept as simple as feasible;
 programming is already hard enough without struggling with a poorly documented unintuitive testing framework.
-This is what makes testing.vim different from some other testing Vim runners/frameworks.
+This is what makes testing.vim different from some other Vim testing tools.

-testing.vim includes support for running benchmarks, benchmarking syntax highlighting files, and code coverage reports (via [covimerage][cov]).
+testing.vim includes support for testing syntax highlighting, benchmarking code and syntax highlighting, and coverage reports (via [covimerage][cov]).

 Example
 -------